ottenwbe/bosh-install/README.md

 }
 ```

-We also allocate an elastic ip for the nat instance.
+You also need to allocate an elastic ip for the nat instance.

 ```hcl-terraform
 resource "aws_eip" "nat" {